howardjones/network-weathermap/docs/src/README.md

 check-docs.pl -> Verify that all the config reference sections are actually included relink-reference.pl -> Look for mentions of the config keywords, and linkify them

+relink-reference.php -> start of a rewrite of relink-reference.pl to avoid having a dependency on perl for building a PHP application.